openstack/monasca-agent/docs/Plugins.md

 `ping_only` will suppress all per-VM metrics aside from `host_alive_status` and `vm.host_alive_status`, including all I/O, network, memory, and CPU metrics.
 [Aggregate Metrics](#aggregate-metrics), however, would still be enabled if `ping_only` is true.
 By default, `ping_only` is false.
 If both `ping_only` and `ping_check` are set to false, the only metrics published by the Libvirt plugin would be the Aggregate Metrics.

+**Note:** Ping checks are not currently supported in compute environments that utilize network namespaces.
+Neutron, by default, enables namespaces, and is therefore not supported at this time.
+Ping checks are known to be functional with Nova networking when a guest network named 'private' is used.
+In any other environment, ping checks are automatically disabled, and there will be no `host_alive_status` metric, except when the hypervisor sees that the VM has shut down (in which case the value of 2 is returned, as shown in [Per-Instance Metrics](#per-instance-metrics)).
+Proper Neutron namespace support is planned for a future release.

 Example config:
 ```
 init_config: